Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: New Tools: Machine Learning Empowered NOMA-based Networks

 \section{New Tools: Machine Learning Empowered NOMA-based Networks}

 Since scenarios towards 6G networks are heterogeneous, dynamic, and more complex, new approaches are needed to tackle more challenging problems in these scenarios~\cite{Saad20206G}.
-Most conventional approaches adopted in the current research contributions need strict preconditions that are developed under strong assumptions.
-As demonstrated in Table~\ref{pros}, in contrast to conventional algorithms, AI-based algorithms are capable of addressing problems in a more general framework.
+Most conventional approaches adopted in the current research contributions have a limited number of controllable variables and fail to optimise Markovian problems efficiently.
+Most conventional approaches adopted in the current research contributions have a limited number of controllable variables and fail to optimise Markovian problems efficiently.
+Moreover, comparing with conventional NOMA scheme with single-objective (CSI or QoS) user clustering and power allocation, the hybrid SIC as discussed in Section II introduces more controllable variables as it has multi-objective (CSI and QoS) user clustering and power allocation.
+Therefore, machine learning becomes a competitive candidate for designing NGMA.
+In contrast to conventional algorithms, existing AI-based algorithms are capable of addressing problems in a more general framework with a large number of controllable variables and temporal correlated events.
+The general advantages/disadvantages of applying machine learning approaches in NOMA-based networks are listed in Table~\ref{pros}.
 Additionally, machine learning (ML) empowers NOMA-based networks to realize the interaction between BSs and the dynamic environment.
 More importantly, in the conventional solutions, the control policy aims for instantaneously achieving the current benefits for networks without considering the long-term network evolution, which is the objective of ML algorithms.
 This section introduces the role of ML in NOMA-based networks.